-This page provides information on what sulphur dioxide is, its effects on health, national guidelines, and ususal levels in New Zealand.
+This page provides information on what sulphur dioxide is and its effects on health.
+It includes usual levels in New Zealand, and standards and guidelines values to protect human health.

 Chemical formula and description